spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/travel/index.html.md

 ## Self Stay Incentive Policy <a name="self-stay"></a>

 If you decide to stay with friends or family instead of a hotel / Airbnb for a business trip, the company will pay you 50% of what would have been the cost of a reasonable hotel.
 A reasonable hotel would be the negotiated hotel rate a conference provides.
 This is in keeping with our values of frugality and freedom, and intended to reward you for saving company money on accommodation expenses.
 Contractors should take a screenshot of a hotel search from the same location in TripActions and submit this along with your expense report or invoice.
-Employees will be paid through payroll by submitting the screenshot by email to People Operations for processing.
+Team Members Employed through a GitLab Entity should submit the screenshot for approval via [Expensify](https://about.gitlab.com/handbook/finance/expenses/#-introduction).

 ## Booking travel and lodging<a name="TripActions"></a>